Cody Ko: 2012–2016: I'd Cap That, computer engineering, and Vine

-In March 2012, Kolodziejzyk began to develop the photo-sharing mobile app I'd Cap That, which automatically added meme-like captions to images.
+Ko shortened his professional surname from Kolodziejzyk early in his career, as his Polish surname was too difficult to spell and pronounce.
+In March 2012, he began to develop the photo-sharing mobile app I'd Cap That, which automatically added meme-like captions to images.
 It went viral and was the App Store's Free iOS App Of The Week in May, amassing over four million users in four months.
-Kolodziejzyk wanted to join a startup and continue developing apps.
-I'd Cap That was acquired several months later by a startup called Iddiction, and Kolodziejzyk worked there on the app for two years before quitting in 2014.
-He also moved to San Francisco.
+Ko wanted to join a startup and continue developing apps.
+I'd Cap That was acquired several months later by a startup called Iddiction, and Ko worked there on the app for two years before quitting in 2014.
+He moved to San Francisco to work for the company.

-Kolodziejzyk first began uploading to Vine, a six-second video platform, in 2013.
+Ko first began uploading to Vine, a six-second video platform, in 2013.
 He partnered with the now-defunct multi-channel network Fullscreen, with Mahzad Babayan becoming his full-time talent manager.
 He credited the network and his background in computer engineering for his early success.
-In May 2014, Kolodziejzyk and his friend Devon Townsend left on an eight-month backpacking trip in southeast Asia.
+In May 2014, Ko and his friend Devon Townsend left on an eight-month backpacking trip in southeast Asia.
 Throughout the trip, the pair created Vines and started several side projects for ad revenue and experience creating apps with other technologies such as Node.js.
-The videos were unexpectedly viral and Kolodziejzyk became a popular figure on Vine.
-He had amassed over 290 thousand followers by July.
+The videos were unexpectedly viral and Ko became a popular figure on Vine.
+He had amassed over 290,000 followers by July.

 In January 2015, the two returned to the United States.
 Moving to Los Angeles, they looked for software jobs and continued to make Vines.
-Kolodziejzyk collaborated with comedian Hannibal Buress to promote Buress' Comedy Central show Why? with Hannibal Buress (2015).
+Ko collaborated with comedian Hannibal Buress to promote Buress' Comedy Central show Why? with Hannibal Buress (2015).
 By November 2015, he had almost two million followers on the platform.

-Kolodziejzyk worked for the company Victorious for eight months and had less time to create content.
+Ko worked for the company Victorious for eight months and had less time to create content.
 He also frequently had to leave midday for auditions.
 His manager gave him a job as a senior iOS developer at her employer Fullscreen, where they would be more relaxed about him leaving midday for content creation as a social media company.
-Kolodziejzyk contributed to the code for Fullscreen's subscription service.
-At Fullscreen, Kolodziejzyk also met Noel Miller, a web designer from marketing and fellow Viner, by chance after they had previously talked online.
+Ko contributed to the code for Fullscreen's subscription service.
+At Fullscreen, Ko also met Noel Miller, a web designer from marketing and fellow Viner, by chance after they had previously talked online.
 The pair became close and often created internet content on their lunch breaks.

-In June 2016, Kolodziejzyk starred in the Vine-produced series Camp Unplug alongside twelve other Viners.
-He quit his job at Fullscreen the next month, deciding that he could support himself on sponsorships alone.
+He quit his job at Fullscreen in July 2016, deciding that he could support himself on sponsorships alone.